sagemath/trac_to_gh/Issue 8380.md

 # Issue 8380: Implement an interface to GAP3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8380

 Original creator: saliola